BrainCircuitsBehaviorLab/village/_sources/user_guide/create.md.txt

 We set the value of next_task to "Habituation" so this would be the first task that the subject will perform.
-The refractary period is the time a subject needs to wait until be allowed to enter the behavioral box again.
+The refractory period is the time a subject needs to wait until be allowed to enter the behavioral box again.
 This period is important to prevent some animals monipolize the use of the behavioral box.
 It can be changed depending on the number of subjects in the systems and the duration of the tasks.